IEDCMEC/Coding-Standards/README.md

     - Use classNames everywhere.
 Do not use html tags to style.
     - Use flex boxes and media queries for making the contents responsive.
     - Avoid absolute positioning.
-    - Use BEM CSS convention of naming in css and we can avoid module.css since it’s really difficult.
+    - Use BEM CSS (https://scalablecss.com/bem-quickstart-guide/) convention of naming in css and we can avoid module.css since it’s really difficult.
 While naming classes try to include component names also
     Eg: if we have a box in the faq section then we can name the className as faq__box rather than simply describing it as box
     - Avoid !important unless absolutely necessary.
     - Avoid inline styles unless necessary.
-    - While styling mui components try to make use of 'sx-props' methods rather than creating multiple 'divs' or explicit styling of classnames provided by the same.
+    - While styling Material UI components try to make use of 'sx-props' (https://mui.com/system/getting-started/the-sx-prop/) methods rather than creating multiple 'divs' or explicit styling of classnames provided by the same.

 5. Format of working:
     - Initially fork the repo and create a copy in your respective account.
     - Clone the repository to your local machine.
     - Make the changes in your code that you are asked to do so.
-    - After performing the required changes, chacke whether you forked copy is up to date with the original copy.
-If it is not, then press the 'syn fork' option provided in your forked copy.
+    - After performing the required changes, check whether you forked copy is up to date with the original copy.
+If it is not, then press the 'sync fork' option provided in your forked copy.
     - Pull the new changes to your local repository.
     - Now check whether there is any kind of conflicts in the local code.
 If it's perfectly working then add all changes, commit and push your code to forked repository.
     - Now open the 'contribute to' option in forked copy and send the pull request to the source repository with required message.